 NEIU works directly with school districts interested in collecting data to inform decision-making processes within the educational system.
 Through in-house consultation, NEIU designs and administers online surveys addressing a variety of topics and criteria.
 Additionally, reports are generated to summarize data findings, providing support for meaningful change in the curricular, financial, or community-minded areas of education.

-In an ongoing effort to promote technology use in our districts, the NEIU annually sponsors the Pennsylvania High School Computer Fair and the Pennsylvania Middle School Computer Fair.
+In an ongoing effort to promote technology use in our districts, the NEIU annually sponsors the Pennsylvania Media and Design Competition for High School and Middle School students.
 Students from school districts located across the state participate in these events.
 This fair highlights Pennsylvania students’ application skills and computer knowledge.
 Students can create projects in various categories, which are judged by a panel of computer professionals.
 Prizes are awarded to the students to the top three projects in each category.
 The top prize winner in each category advances to the state competition.

 In order to provide effective operation of a wide area network, NEIU works with area school districts to maintain open communication regarding the latest technology available, system configurations, hardware/software upgrades, and on-site consultations.
 These same services are offered in support of local area networks.
 NEIU maintains a number of servers that provide district support and classroom related programs